Skip to main content

 Storage naming conventions

 Some genebanks may feel they need more than four storage location fields, but usually four is sufficient.
-If really necessary, consider including two elements in the same field.
-For example, if a genebank has two storage rooms "A" and "B," and then uses similar naming conventions for the rows and shelves within, they could enter A-4 in the Location Section 1 field – indicating room A, row 4.
+If additional detail is necessary, two elements can be combined into a single field.
+For example, if a genebank has two storage rooms, "A" and "B," and uses similar naming conventions for the rows and shelves within, they could enter "A-4" in the Location Section 1 field – indicating room A, row 4.

 An example: